-You cannot hope to write about wildlife without understanding it first and though I am no expert, I have tried to better myself in the fields of conservation and ecology over the years.
+You cannot hope to write about wildlife without understanding it first and though I in no way, shape or form, profess to be an expert, I have tried to better myself in the fields of conservation and ecology over the years.
 Graduating from the University of Cumbria with a 2.1 in Animal Conservation Science – a fabulous course that included a research module in the Gambia and culminated in a thesis centred on the diet of otters in the River Petteril – and, later undertaking an MSc in Wildlife Management at Newcastle University.
-A course which continues to this day.
+A course with a focus on solving real-world environmental problems and focused, greatly, on the trials of balancing both the needs of nature, and of man.

 Through academic, voluntary and paid work, I have gained skills in a number of fields.With a list of these being shown below: